 The key criteria at a glance:

-- Localisation on product and communication level: Language style (formal "Sie" in DE and AT, more informal Swiss German), currency formats, regional reference customers, and culturally adapted UI texts are not cosmetic details.
+- Localisation on product and communication level: Language style (formal "Sie" in B2B across Germany, Austria, and Switzerland — written Swiss business communication is usually formal High German too), currency formats, regional reference customers, and culturally adapted UI text aren't cosmetic.
 They directly influence the buying decision.

 - GDPR and local hosting as trust signal: Data protection focus, local hosting, and verifiable certificates are critical for shortlist inclusion among B2B buyers.